As you start shopping for a new central air conditioner or heat pump, chances are you’ll come across the acronym BTU. But what does BTU mean?

 First, a quick explainer: A kilowatt is 1,000 watts, which is a measurement of power.
 A kilowatt hour measures the amount of energy needed to run an appliance, tool, or machine for one hour.
 When it comes to your air conditioning, a kilowatt hour tells you how much energy your AC is using, which could be instrumental in helping you decide what unit to buy.

-To convert BTUs to kilowatts, take your BTUs and multiply them by 0.000293 — the amount of kilowatt-hours in one BTU.
+For a simple BTU to kilowatt conversion, take your BTUs and multiply them by 0.000293 — the number of kilowatt-hours in one BTU.
 For example, if you’re looking for an air conditioner with 18,000 BTU, you’d get 5.27 kilowatts or 5,270 watts.
 Let’s say your AC runs for four hours a day.
 Within that period, your air conditioner would use 21.08 kilowatt hours (5.27 kilowatts x 4 hours).

 18,000 BTU x 0.000293 = 5.27 kilowatts